 From the moment he came to live with Randy and Maddie, Hulk had made himself right at home, snuggling up in between the couple in bed every night.
 They never have the heart to move him, even when they want to do what young married couples like to do when there are no kids in the house.
 One time Randy tried to move the dog out of the way in order to get closer to his naked wife under the covers, but Hulk just became more excited and jumped right back up, tail wagging and ready to play.

 “You okay, pal?” asked Randy who carefully walked to the dog.
 For an instant, he thought somebody was in the house, and Hulk had him trapped.
 But upon peaking around the corner, all he saw was an empty hallway.
-The bathroom and bedroom doors were all closed, as was normal to keep the dog out of the rooms when nobody else was home.
+The bathroom and bedroom doors were closed, as was normal to keep the dog out of the rooms when nobody else was home.
 But Randy checked them anyway.
 Opening the bathroom door, he found nobody hiding in the shower.
 Across the way in the den, not a soul could be found.
-And finally in the couple’s bedroom, no living person was in sight.
+Finally, in the couple’s bedroom, no living person was in sight.
 After scanning the bedroom, Randy turned to find Hulk immediately behind him.
 He was now aware that his papa was home.

 Maddie walked out from the den without as much as a glance down the hallway behind her.
 “Stop it.
 There’s nothing down there,” she immediately said in an attempt to calm the situation.
 Randy had joked about the presence of something in their house ever since the dog began its strange behavior, and his wife had always silenced him.
 She was not a fan of anything supernatural.

 “Did you know that there are ghosts in the White House?
 True story.
 In fact, I hear that Lincoln’s ghost wanders around the hallway by the Lincoln bedroom,” said Randy, as Maddie sat down next to him and Hulk.

 “You are so full of shit.
 Knock it off,” said Maddie.